MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

    Instead of using system labels, you can use the management type attribute, and configure it to **MicrosoftSense**.

-You can create groups for these devices [in Azure AD](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) or [from within the Microsoft Intune admin center](/mem/intune/fundamentals/groups-add).
+You can create groups for these devices [in Microsoft Entra](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) or [from within the Microsoft Intune admin center](/mem/intune/fundamentals/groups-add).
 When creating groups, you can use the **OS** value for a device if you're deploying policies to devices running Windows Server vs devices that run a client version of Windows:

 - **Windows 10 and Windows 11** - The deviceType or OS displays as *Windows*
 - **Windows Server** - The deviceType or OS displays as *Windows Server*